Rafat-Khandaker/GeoServices-Core-Container/README.md

 # Troubleshooting steps:
 - Make sure that docker container has access to internet via with or without proxy if needed
-- Uncomment line 13 in Web-API.Dockerfile "LD_DEBUG=libs" (this will give more detailed debug logs during the build process and running application container)
+- Un-comment line 13 in Web-API.Dockerfile "LD_DEBUG=libs" (this will give more detailed debug logs during the build process and running application container)

 # Debug in Visual Studio
 - Simply execute with Dockerfile inside the Project directory eg:..
 GeoServices-Core-Container/Geoservices-Core-Web-API/Dockerfile